poult-lab/daily-word/english_words_ learning.md

-> Attain means to “reach, achieve, or accomplish” through the means of hard work. ○ **After months of studying**, I finally attained a passing grade on my final exam.
-Obtain means to “get or acquire something.”
+> 努力获得 vs 获得
+>
+> Attain means to achieve a goal or accomplish a task by **putting in effort**.
+Obtain means to get or take possession of something, typically without much effort being put into acquiring it.